Hung Shui Kiu: New town

 The "Planning and Development Study on North West New Territories", conducted from 1997 to 2003, identified Hung Shui Kiu and its vicinity as a potential site for a New Town which may accommodate up to 160,000 population in the future.
 This proposal has since been recommended for implementation and would involve construction of a new Hung Shui Kiu railway station along the existing West Rail line between Siu Hong and Tin Shui Wai stations.
+In which, is being built as of 2026.

-The government is conducting public engagement on the plan.
+The government conducted public engagement on the plan.
 A public meeting took place on 8 August 2015 at Shung Tak Catholic English College in Hung Shui Kiu and the Planning Department accepted written comments by mail or email.

 In 2015, the first public estate in Hung Shui Kiu, called Hung Fuk Estate, was completed.
 It comprises nine residential blocks with 4,900 flats as well as a shopping centre, a market, and a community building.

 Transport

 Hung Shui Kiu is connected by Castle Peak Road.
 There is also a Light Rail stop, served by routes 610, 614, 615, and 751.
-There is a proposed MTR station on the Tuen Ma line for Hung Shui Kiu called Hung Shui Kiu station.
+There is a MTR station being built served by the Tuen Ma line for Hung Shui Kiu called Hung Shui Kiu station.